cea-trust-platform/trust-code/Outils/IHM/TRUST_STATS_JUPYTER/README.md

 It provides a python library for TRUST users to
 - Run validation files via jupyter lab and generate automatically a well documented report
-- Post process the son files (probes) and plot the instantaneous/fluctuation evolution, time/space correlations, time/space energy spectra, ...
+- Post-process the .son files (probes) and plot the instantaneous/fluctuation evolution, time/space correlations, time/space energy spectra, ...

 ## Authors